 We’ll start with my top ten tips on how to monetize a WordPress blog, based on many years of experience.
 Then further down the page, we’ll look at how to monetize a WordPress blog without resorting to simply banner ads.
 Because let’s be honest, banner ads are lame!

 Tip 1: Use Banner Ads, But Sell Them Directly First

-They typically slap on Google Adsense, then slave away until they get 50,000 monthly impressions to make themselves a few hundred dollars per month if they are lucky.
+New bloggers would typically slap on Google AdSense on their website, then slave away until they get 50,000 monthly impressions to make themselves a few hundred dollars per month if they are lucky.

 Relying on low paying ads placed programmatically on your website will pay you peanuts, demotivate you, and ultimately lead to you abandoning a blog that could have been monetized more effectively in another manner.